 In accordance with clause 4.3 'Height of Buildings' the height of a building on any land is not to exceed the maximum height shown for the land on the 'Height of Buildings Map'.
-The maximum heights shown for the site are 15.5 metres, 18.5 metres and 21.5 metres as shown in Figure 8.
+The maximum height shown for the site is 15.5 metres and 21.5 metres as shown in Figure 8.